heejungshim/WaveQTL/README.md

 ## How to cite WaveQTL

 Heejung Shim and Matthew Stephens (2014).
 [Wavelet-based genetic association analysis of functional phenotypes arising from high-throughput sequencing assays](http://arxiv.org/abs/1307.7203). arXiv.
 1307.7203.
+To appear in AOAS.

 ## Author